A very important thing

 Technologies – to make what I explained before we use specific technologies to analyse and interpret data, as Human Ecosystems.

 But technologies also help us to vehiculate our visions: different kinds of sensors, programs languages, modality of production, etc… are combined together to build transmedia narratives -stories that take life crossing different media- able to show up like real, so pretty effective.
-Technologies helps us to create worlds, and make them tangible.
+Technologies help us to create worlds, and make them tangible.

-The six Near Future Design concepts created by the students for the exhibition are a tangible example of what is meant by collaboration between arts, sciences and technologies: Big Data used to identify the evolutionary tensions in society; Transmedia design (which crosses videos, objects, online and urban presence) used in the world-building process, describing the analyzed scenarios in credible and immersive ways; the most advanced technologies used to communicating and measuring the impacts of communication.
+The six Near Future Design concepts created by the students for the exhibition are a tangible example of what is meant by collaboration between arts, sciences and technologies: Big Data used to identify the evolutionary tensions in society; Transmedia design (which crosses videos, objects, online and urban presence) used in the world-building process, describing the analyzed scenarios in credible and immersive ways; the most advanced technologies used to communicate and measure the impacts of communication.
 With Near Future Design, artists and designers learn how to work at the intersection of different disciplines: they are new professionals able to collaborate with researchers and engineers, anthropologists and policy makers.

 This is how we can deal with complex problems, get interesting results, engage people in the innovation processes and, from our point of view, in taking active part in defining their futures.